dansmyers/AI/Labs/4-Embeddings/README.md

 ## Overview

 This lab demonstrates working with text embeddings and vector databases using VoyageAI and Pinecone.
-It's based on [these examples](https://github.com/anthropics/anthropic-cookbook/blob/main/third_party/Pinecone/rag_using_pinecone.ipynb) developed by Anthropic to illustrate applications of tthe Claude AI.
+It's based on [these examples](https://github.com/anthropics/anthropic-cookbook/blob/main/third_party/Pinecone/rag_using_pinecone.ipynb) developed by Anthropic to illustrate applications of the Claude AI.

 ## Create accounts